 Facebook Involved in 32% of Cyber-bullying Cases in UK

+Facebook was used in 32.5% of cyber-bullying cases, including revenge porn and harassment, in Britain last year.
+(Image: Reuters)

-Facebook was used in 32.5 percent of cyber-bullying cases, including revenge porn and harassment, in Britain last year, prompting fears that the social media platform may be providing a safe haven for those who harass others, the media reported.
+Facebook was used in 32.5% of cyber-bullying cases, including revenge porn and harassment, in Britain last year, prompting fears that the social media platform may be providing a safe haven for those who harass others, the media reported.

 There was also evidence of sexual abuse, disclosure of revenge porn aimed at blackmailing or defrauding and vicious online bullying campaigns.